Find a Law Firm

 You will need to have a conveyancer complete the legal work required when you take out a Manchester Building Society mortgage to buy your property.
 They’ll carry out all the necessary legal checks on the property, make sure that you’re properly registered as the owner and ensure that all the necessary mortgage documentation is in place.
 You can instruct a conveyancing firm of your choice.
 However, if the firm selected is not a member of the Manchester Building Society conveyancing panel additional costs will be incurred as separate legal representation will be required by Manchester Building Society.
 Conveyancing panel applications can be submitted, so if your conveyancer has not previously applied for membership they can do so.

 In theory, you could use a solicitor that is not on Manchester Building Society conveyancing panel, but Manchester Building Society would require one of their panel solicitors to be instructed to act in their interests, and you'd have to pay for this - so most people instruct a panel solicitor.
-It's also easier, as otherwise you'd have to deal with two solicitors for the same conveyancing matter.
+It's also easier, as otherwise you'd have to deal with two solicitors for the same transaction.